omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

   * [`channel_id`:`channel_id`]
   * [`u64`:`hop_id`]
   * [`u64`:`property_id`]: the Omni asset id.
+  * [`u64`:`private_key_Alice_4`]: the private key of Alice 4, encrypted by Bob's public key when sending this message to Bob.
+  * [`u64`:`private_key_Alice_5`]: the private key of Alice 5, encrypted by Bob's public key when sending this message to Bob.
   * [`32*byte`:`payment_preimage`]: the R

+`private_key_Alice_4` and `private_key_Alice_5` are used in breach remedy transactions created in C2.
+If Bob find out Alice is cheating, Bob can broad these BR transactions to get the money in temporary multi-sig addresses as punishments to Alice.
+The procedure are the same to RSMC in chaper 2.

 For a timed out or route-failed HTLC: